voaneves/snake-on-pygame/README.md

 ### 1.3.
 Playing <a name="playing-human"></a>

-If using the executable, just double-click it.
 The GUI allows you to choose between single games and the benchmark mode.
-It's also possible to choose between difficulties levels.
+It's also possible to choose between difficulty levels.

 If using the repository files, change directory to the root, then to the game folder and use: